 Now in 2017, Nissan has made further tweaks to keep the X-Trail competitive against a rush of new introductions from other manufacturers (like the Discovery Sport, Skoda Kodiak and Hyundai Santa Fe for example, all cars in this mid-size SUV class).

-Adventure 52 drove the updated X-Trail earlier this month; the two diesel engined versions.
-Our first half of the day was in a 2.0-litre 175hp four-wheel-drive X-Trail Tekna (Palatial Ruby) and the second half in a 1.6-litre 128hp two-wheel-drive X-Trail N Connecta (Palatial Ruby).
-We also had an off-road session at Motor Safari, more of that soon.
+Adventure 52 drove two specs of the updated X-Trail.
+The first half of the day was in a 2.0-litre 175hp four-wheel-drive X-Trail Tekna (Palatial Ruby) and the second half in a 1.6-litre 128hp two-wheel-drive X-Trail N Connecta (Palatial Ruby).
+We also had an off-road session at Motor Safari, but more of that soon.

 A highlight of the day was a trip to ZipWorld Fforest near Betws-y-Coed, where we got to try out the newly-opened Fforest Coaster ride, the first of its kind in the UK, showing how the X-Trail can get you out and about for the kind of day trip that families would make in this car,

 Our day began from the Rookery Hall hotel near Crewe and kicked off with a 50 mile drive to the Motor Safari off-road centre.
 Nissan UK’s mid-size category manager, Grant, said Nissan had focused on three areas with this new X-Trail, namely:

 You’ll see all of these elements if you go on a test drive.